16th Global Congress on Process Safety (online)

 on Sunday August 16, 2020 at the Four Seasons Hotel, 1300 Lamar St, Houston, TX 77010, USA

-This workshop is organized by the IMPROOF consortium, connected to the (delayed) 2020 AIChE Spring Meeting.
+This workshop was organized by the IMPROOF consortium, connected to the (delayed) 2020 AIChE Spring Meeting.

 IMPROOF Workshop and DOW Open day